 - Chrome: 32 and later

 - Opera: 19 and later

 Avira Password Manager remembers all your passwords, so you don’t have to.
 They’re stored securely in a digital vault and synced across all your devices.
 Rest assured that no one, apart from you (not even Avira), has access to your passwords.
-You have the option to assign tags to saved accounts, save notes to passwords, or create stand-alone notes.
+You have the option to assign tags to saved accounts, add credit cards, save notes to passwords, or create stand-alone notes.
 They are securely stored inside Avira Password Manager.

 Now you can have one less thing to remember: your passwords.
 They’re safely stored and at your disposal whenever you need them.

 Your passwords are stored in a highly secured online vault.
 All your sensitive data is encrypted with your Master Password.